ragibKhandoker/Django_Job_Circular_Website/README.md

 This project demonstrates a clean, category-based job management system that balances simplicity and functionality.
 It is ideal for learning and demonstrating the core concepts of full-stack web development using Django, PostgreSQL, and basic front-end technologies.

 # 🚀 Features
+🔍 Job Search by Category – Easily filter jobs by different sectors.

 ## Commnads to run this Project
 ```bash